-Ocular hypertension is the term used to describe any situation in which pressure inside the eye(s) is higher than normal, but without any changes in vision or damage to the eye structure.
-Ocular hypertension itself is not considered a disease, but rather an indication that the individual should be more closely monitored for the onset of glaucoma, a serious disease that damages the optic nerve and causes vision loss and blindness.
+Ocular hypertension is the term used to describe any situation in which pressure inside the eye(s) is higher than normal but without any changes in vision or damage to the eye structure.
+Ocular hypertension1 itself is not considered a disease, but rather an indication that the individual should be more closely monitored for the onset of glaucoma, a serious disease that damages the optic nerve and causes vision loss and blindness.

 A person with ocular hypertension does not have any noticeable signs or symptoms of the condition.
 As such, it is important to have regular eye exams, during which your ophthalmologist or optometrist will measure the pressure in your eyes using a tonometer and examine your eyes.
 If someone in your family has this condition, it is especially important for you to have your eyes checked as this condition can run in the family.

 Ocular hypertension2 can be caused by genetics, certain eye diseases, injury to the eye and some medications.
 Certain groups of people are at a higher risk for high eye pressure.
 These include:

 A clear link between ocular hypertension and glaucoma has been established.
 Individuals with elevated eye pressure may go on to develop glaucoma or may already have glaucoma.
 For this reason, ophthalmologists use the term "glaucoma suspect" to refer to people with ocular hypertension.

 Glaucoma is diagnosed when there are optic nerve damage and vision loss, in addition to ocular hypertension.
 Glaucoma can cause vision loss and even blindness, but with early intervention, the complications of glaucoma can be minimized.
 Studies have shown that early management of intraocular pressure is effective at slowing the onset and severity of glaucoma.
 For this reason, any sign of ocular hypertension is treated very seriously by our ophthalmologists.